Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-0-m2.md

 # Tizen 5.0

 [The second milestone (M2) release of Tizen 5.0](../../release-notes/tizen-5-0-m2.md) was announced in October 2018.
 Tizen has expanded its horizon from smart devices to IoT devices.
 Currently, Tizen is used for various kinds of smart devices.
 Tizen 5.0 adds more enhancements to the services and provides the opportunity to develop service-centric applications.
-With the result, the end-users will get a better experience with more enhanced applications.
+As a result, the end-users will get a better experience with more enhanced applications.
 Tizen 5.0 provides APIs such as Tizen Interface Definition Language (TIDL) and RPC-port for easy integration of various kinds of services such as SmartThings.
 Many core open source components are upgraded in Tizen 5.0.

 The key features of Tizen 5.0 are as follows: